 Alagalla Mountain Range is located at the boundary between the Central Province and the Sabaragamuwa Province.
 The mountain range is a popular hiking destination among local travelers.
-A huge number of hikers cross this mountain on the Independence Day of Sri Lanka.
+A huge number of hikers cross this mountain on Independence Day in Sri Lanka.
 This can be observed during the Kandy-Colombo railway journey.
 The elevation of the highest point is 1140 m above sea level.

 As we mentioned earlier, the mountain is located on the boundary between Kandy and Kegalle districts.
 So, you can reach here from either side.
 If you are starting your trip from Colombo or the western side of the country, then you can take the Upcountry train from there.
 You need to drop off at the Ihala Kotte railway station, which is the next station to the famous Rambukkana railway station.

 If you start your journey from Kandy or the eastern side of the country, the ideal route that you can choose is the Kandy-Poththapitiya route.
 You can hike to the Alagalla from there.
 But it is a slightly longer trail than the other route.
 Anyone who loves to do train trips and who is starting from Kandy can also come to the Ihala Kotte Railway Station by train.

 Algalla Mountain Hike